5 Best Home Exercise Equipment for Seniors

 Our top pick is the Stationary Recumbent Indoor Exercise Bike by Vive Health.
 This is an excellent all-around fitness option for older adults looking to integrate more aerobic exercise into their daily routine.
 The lay-back seated posture is ideal for seniors with any history of back pain since this helps reduce stress on the back during exercise.
 The low-impact exercise is also helpful in reducing stress on the joints.

 This high-tech home exercise equipment also has a built-in heart rate monitor that allows you to track heart rate during workouts.
-The information can be store you can review your progress over time.
+The information can be stored.
+You can review your progress over time.
 It also can be paired with the Vive Fit app for added convenience.
 Other senior-friendly features include the large, multifunctional display panel and padded seat for increased comfort.

 • Great all-around machine for older adult fitness

-• Comfortable, recumbent posture helps reduce stress on back
+• Comfortable, recumbent posture helps reduce stress on the back

 • Built-in heart rate monitor helps users track progress and difficulty